OscarCombe/Projets-Oscar/README.md

 - Economic Paper : Co-author of an economic note for a Banque de France competition.
 The topic was global fragmentation, and we focused our paper on the European technology scene in this fragmentation process.

+- Econometric study of related variables: Interest rates and exchange rates on the euro.
+This paper studies how changes in the ECB policy rate relate to exchange rates of the USD, JPY and GBP.
+Framed by interest‑rate parity, it contrasts the USD as a global reserve currency, the JPY as a safe haven with ultra‑accommodative policy, and the GBP as a non‑euro European currency.
+The analysis is preliminary since only the ECB rate is used (foreign rates are not directly included), but relies on very recent data and compares results across currency zones.